 After weeks of prayer, thoughtful consideration, and input from parents and staff, we are moving forward with planning for face-to-face instruction for the 2020-2021 school year.
 Though we understand the dynamic nature of COVID-19, and the fact that our plans could be altered based on government and health department recommendations and mandates, we want to be transparent of our current plans to bring students safely back to school.
 The entire back-to-school plan available here.

 4. What health safety measures does GCA have in place to keep students safe?

 Personal Protective Equipment (PPE)

-Parents will need to provide their own masks and instruct their child on expectations of wearing it.
+Parents who choose to send their children with masks will need to provide their own masks and instruct their child on expectations of wearing it.
 Staff will not be responsible for ensuring that a child keeps his/her mask on throughout the day.

 Those administering First Aid and First Responders will be wearing gloves and masks for emergency situations.

 Any person serving food will wear a mask and gloves.

 There will be a plexiglass divider separating office personnel and food servers from students and staff.